youngsu-Kim/access_cas_tutorial/tutorial.md

   <img src="./images/indiana_jetstream2_sage/24-grab_ip_address.png" width="40%" />
 </p>

-In this example, the IP address is 149.165.170.168, but it should be different for your instance.
+In this example, the IP address is 149.165.170.168, but it probably is  different for your instance.
 Now open the browser and type the information in the URL, and you will be connected to the JupterLab.

 In this example, the URL is